 Program Increment (PI) planning is the critical, cadence-based synchronization point for every ART.
 For Solution Trains, however, there are two additional activities: pre- and post-PI planning.
 They support and coordinate the various ARTs involved in the Solution Train.
 Planning at this higher level helps align Solution development as a whole and provides direction and visibility into where the trains are going to the next PI.

-Pre- and post-PI planning events allow Agile Release Trains and Suppliers in large Value Streams to build a unified plan for the next PI.
-The pre- and post-PI planning events serve as a wrapper for the PI planning at the Program Level, where the actual detailed planning takes place and is incorporated into the Innovation and Planning (IP) Iteration calendar.
+Pre- and post-PI planning events allow Agile Release Trains and Suppliers in large Development Value Streams to build a unified plan for the next PI.
+The pre- and post-PI planning events serve as a wrapper for the PI planning at the Essential Level, where the actual detailed planning takes place and is incorporated into the Innovation and Planning (IP) Iteration calendar.

 The pre-PI planning event is used to coordinate input objectives, Milestones, and business and solution context for the ART PI planning sessions.

-The post-PI planning event is used to integrate the results of ART planning into the Vision and Roadmap for the value stream.
-At the end of the post-PI planning event, there should be an agreement on a set of solution PI Objectives to be implemented by the end of the PI and demoed at the next Solution Demo.
+The post-PI planning event is used to integrate the results of ART planning into the Vision and Roadmap for the larger value stream.
+At the end of the post-PI planning event, there should be an agreement on a set of solution-level PI Objectives to be implemented by the end of the PI and demoed at the next Solution Demo.
 As with PI planning, the pre- and post-PI planning events deliver several business benefits:

 - Provide open and productive communication through face-to-face alignment